andrew/ultimate-awesome/README.md

 - [awesome-corda](https://github.com/chainstacklabs/awesome-corda) - A curated list of awesome Corda resources.
 - [fucking-awesome-macOS](https://github.com/Correia-jpv/fucking-awesome-macOS) -  A curated list of awesome applications, softwares, tools and shiny things for macOS.
 With up-to-date repository stars⭐ and forks🍴.
 - [awesome-ai-talking-heads](https://github.com/Curated-Awesome-Lists/awesome-ai-talking-heads) - A curated list of 'Talking Head Generation' resources.
 Features influential papers, groundbreaking algorithms, crucial GitHub repositories, insightful videos, and more.
 Ideal for AI enthusiasts, researchers, and graphics professionals.
-- [awesome-numa](https://github.com/domargan/awesome-numa) - A community-oriented list of useful NUMA-related libraries, tools, and other resources.
+- [awesome-transgender](https://github.com/cvyl/awesome-transgender) - A list of LGBTQ+ resources focussed on transgender individuals.
 - [awesome-tinyml](https://github.com/gauravfs-14/awesome-tinyml) - A carefully curated collection of high-quality libraries, projects, tutorials, research papers, and other essential resources focused on TinyML — the intersection of machine learning and ultra-low-power embedded systems.
 - [awesome-continual-self-supervised-learning](https://github.com/jhairgallardo/awesome-continual-self-supervised-learning) - List of papers that combine self-supervision and continual learning.
 - [awesome_adversarial_transferability](https://github.com/JindongGu/awesome_adversarial_transferability) - A curated list of papers for the transferability of adversarial examples.